DirkGaston/futscript/README.md

 Development of this REST API should continue by adding:

-● A POST /login route that expects to receive in the payload the credentials of an admin user.
+● A POST /login route that expects to receive in the payload the credentials of an admin user. <br><br>
-○ The only admin user is the following:
+○ The only admin user is the following: <br><br>

 {
 "username": "admin",